Enable private connectivity using AWS PrivateLink

 Step 3: Register PrivateLink objects

-VPC endpoint registrations: After creating VPC endpoints in the AWS Management Console, register them with Databricks to establish VPC endpoint registrations.
-After creation, you cannot update VPC endpoint registrations.
+- VPC endpoint registrations: After creating VPC endpoints in the AWS Management Console, you must register them with Databricks to establish VPC endpoint registrations.
+VPC endpoint registrations cannot be updated later.

 Step 4: Create or update your workspace with PrivateLink objects